 - Lightly salt and pepper a cod filet, front and back.
 Then dip the filet into the egg whites to coat thoroughly.

-- Transfer filet into the dry ingredient dish, coating both sides well, and place on broiler pan.
+- Transfer filet into the dry ingredient dish, coating both sides well, and place in a baking dish.

 - Repeat process for remaining filets.

-- Place in oven and bake for approximately 13-15 minutes each side.
+- Place in oven and bake for approximately 13-15 minutes.
 They are done when it appears opaque and flakes easily with a fork.

 - Serve with a little homemade tartar sauce (see below) and lemon wedges.
 Delish!